WOG (company): Chain

 Filling stations are represented in 24 regions of Ukraine.
 As of 2020, the number of employees is 7,000.

-Structure

 WOG includes 20 oil depots and more than 400 filling stations in Ukraine, 368 WOG Cafe, 245 WOG Market.
 WOG Cafe is also available at 4 airports in Ukraine (Kyiv (Boryspil, Zhulyany), Odesa, Lviv) and on Intercity and Intercity + Ukrzaliznytsia trains.

 Management

 WOG belongs to the Continuum fuel and industrial group, which was owned by the main shareholder of WOG Igor Yeremeyev.
 After his death in 2015, his children became shareholders of the company together with Stepan Ivakhiv and Sergii Lagur.

 In 2018, Mykhailo Romaniv was appointed CEO.
 Pavlo Shybaiev is the Head of stores management department WOG.

 Production

 In autumn 2010, the company began supplying diesel fuel under the Mustang brand.
 This fuel is imported from refineries in Romania, Greece, Lithuania, Poland, and Belarus.